The Virgin Birth is a Christological Faith-Claim – Brad Jersak

 24 When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife.
 25 But he did not consummate their marriage until she gave birth to a son.
 And he gave him the name Jesus.

 This is why the virgin birth was included in the great creeds: it was an affirmation of the divine nature of the One curled up in the virgin’s womb.
 “The virgin birth” is a Christology of the Incarnation, of “God with us,” of the divine Word assuming human nature and entering the human condition without reserve so that God would be born and live and suffer in the flesh as we do, that he would die for us to heal us of death.
-It is to proclaim that one and the same Lamb who we behold, crucified and risen, is the glory of God revealed in an untouched girl’s babybump.
-To embrace this virgin birth is to see in Christ the unveiled face of his Father … not Joseph’s eyes or the family’s milkman’s nose, but the nature of the One Jesus called his Abba.
+It is to proclaim that the same Lamb we behold as crucified and risen is also the glory of God revealed in an untouched girl’s baby bump.
+To embrace this virgin birth is to see in Christ the unveiled face of his Father … not Joseph’s eyes or the family milkman’s nose, but the nature of the One Jesus called his Abba.

 Not to worry … Joseph doubted too, briefly, dangerously.
 But then Joseph heard God’s voice and believed in the Son of God.
 Because, you see, his belief did not ultimately rest in Mary’s claim to sexual fidelity but in the revelation of the nature of her Baby.